 How One Hospital Made Patient Experience an Organizationwide Priority

-A mid-Atlantic hospital worked with Huron to design a leadership development program to improve overall care and elevate its patient experience scores.
+- The organization worked with Huron to design a leadership development program to improve overall care and elevate the patient experience across the hospital.

 While maintaining high performance across quality outcomes, a hospital’s patient experience results needed improvement to meet the health system’s high standards for overall care.
 The hospital’s patient experience Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores were below system benchmarks, preventing it from maximizing reimbursement in its state.